- Colleges

 $1,100

-The Wisconsin HEAB Native American Student Assistance Grant is open to Wisconsin residents who are at least 25 percent Native American and are undergraduate or graduate students enrolled in degree or certificate programs at University of Wisconsin, Wisconsin Technical College, independent colleges and universities, tribal colleges, or proprietary institutions based in Wisconsin.
+The Wisconsin HEAB Indian Student Assistance Grant is open to students who are at least 25 percent Native American and are enrolled in degree or certificate programs at University of Wisconsin, Wisconsin Technical College, independent colleges and universities, tribal colleges, or proprietary institutions based in Wisconsin.
+There are different applications for new students and continuing students.
+Please contact Wisconsin HEAB for the application deadline.
+Please visit the scholarship's website for more information.

 Due: 6/1/2025